Netdex/twinject/README.md

 - directx 2010 sdk

 Since it is a massive pain to build all of these yourself from source, I have decided to package them with the repository.
 In the near future, I will link an archive to all dependencies here (1.87 GB).
-You can bug be about it if I forget.
+You can bug me about it if I forget.

 ### Build Instructions
 ```